Europe Oriented Strand Board Market Analysis by Mordor Intelligence

 Europe Oriented Strand Board Market Report Scope

-Oriented strand board (OSB) is a strong, stiff structural wood-based panel product that poses a cross-oriented pattern like plywood.
-OSB is characterized by its constituent strand elements, which vary in size and aspect ratio.
-The oriented strand board (OSB) market is segmented by grade, end-user application, and geography.
+The oriented strand board (OSB) market is segmented by grade, end-user industry, and geography.
 By grade, the market is segmented into OSB/1, OSB/2, OSB/3, and OSB/4.
-By end-user application, the market is segmented into furniture, construction, and packaging.
-The report covers the market size and forecast in four countries in the European region.
-For each segment, the market sizing and forecasts have been done based on volume (meter cube).
+By end-user industry, the market is segmented into furniture, construction, and packaging.
+The report also covers the market size and forecasts for the market in 7 countries across the region.
+For each segment, the market sizing and forecasts are done based on volume (Cubic Meters).

 | OSB/1 |